 A real Christmas tree would be bought every year and thrown away afterward.
-A fake Christmas often has an average of 6 years of use from its buyers.
+A fake Christmas often has an average of 6 years of use from its buyers (At least this is the case for Northern America).
 This sounds more sustainable, so the fake Christmas tree wins.

 Well…Not so quick.
 This is not the way to determine the sustainability of these trees.

 To do so we need to look at their product life cycles.
-What does it take before you can even buy on of these trees?
+What does it take before you can even buy one of these trees?

-One fake Christmas tree = 40kg of CO₂-eq.
+One fake Christmas tree = 48 kg of CO₂-eq.

-Performing a Life Cycle Assessment for a real tree means looking at all the steps inbetween sowing the seeds and the final waste disposal (such as burning, landfills or chopped).
+Performing a Life Cycle Assessment for a real tree means looking at all the steps between sowing the seeds and the final waste disposal (such as burning, landfills, or chopping).

-With regards to fake Christmas trees, this process is the same.
-We look at the environmental impact of all the lifecycle steps- from the mining of resources for the plastic and metal untill the trees’ final waste disposal.
+With regard to fake Christmas trees, this process is the same.
+We look at the environmental impact of all the lifecycle steps- from the mining of resources for plastic and metal to the trees’ final waste disposal.

-Overall, the impact of the production of fake Christmas trees is 40kg of CO₂-eq, which is twice as large as that of a real tree that ends up in a landfill with a carbon footprint of 16 kg of CO₂-eq.
-And even more than ten times as large as that of a real tree that is afterward burned, re-planted, or chipped with a carbon footprint of 3,5 kg of CO₂-eq.
+On average, the full carbon impact of the production of fake 2-meter tall Christmas trees shipped from China, lasting 6 years, is 48.3 kg of CO₂-eq (source: Ellio).
+Which is more than 16 times as large as that of a real tree that is afterward dropped in a landfill, or chipped, with a carbon footprint of 3,1 kg of CO₂-eq (source: Ellio).

 But, the big ‘but’ is: can you compare the impact of a real tree that is bought every year, to a fake tree that is used multiple years?